Shouree/storm-http-framework/doc/05-Libraries/02-GUI/index.md

 long chunks of text may sometimes appear to take more space, and sometimes less.
 When using automatic layout, this is generally handled gracefully anyway.

 On Linux, Storm relies on the support in Gtk+.
+Thus, setting `GDK_SCALE` to an integer value behaves as expected.
+Storm does, however, not fully support the `GDK_DPI_SCALE` flag, as that only affect font sizes.
+Currently, widgets respect this flag, but not custom drawing code.

 Rendering
 ---------